-EPA's risk management program requirements may be found in Part 68 of Volume 40 of the Code of Federal Regulations.
-The relevant sections were published in the Federal Register on January 31, 1994 (59 FR 4478) and June 20, 1996 (61 FR 31667).
+EPA's chemical accident prevention requirements were published in the Federal Register on January 31, 1994 (59 FR 4478) and June 20, 1996 (61 FR 31667).
 EPA has amended the rules several times.
-A consolidated copy of these regulations, including amendments through June 30, 1999, is available in Appendix A. On March 13, 2000, EPA finalized regulations to implement new rules excluding flammable substances when used as fuels or held for sale as fuel by retailers (65 FR 13,243); a copy of this final rule is also available in Appendix A.
+A consolidated copy of these regulations is available in Appendix A.

-EPA has worked with industry and local, state, and federal government agencies to assist sources in complying with these requirements.
+EPA works with industry and local, state, and federal government agencies to assist sources in complying with these requirements.
 For more information, refer to Appendix C (Technical Assistance).
 Your local emergency planning committee (LEPC) also can be a valuable resource and can help you discuss issues with the public.

-Finally, if you have access to the Internet, EPA has made copies of the rules, fact sheets, and other related materials available at www.epa.gov/emergencies/rmp.
+Finally, if you have access to the Internet, EPA has made copies of the rules, fact sheets, and other related materials available at the home page of EPA's Office of Emergency Management at: www.epa.gov/emergencies/rmp.
 Please check the site regularly as additional materials are posted.